-- Best hearables and smart earbuds to buy nowFrom Bragi to Samsung, what's on sale and what's coming later this year
+- Best hearables and smart earbuds to buy nowFrom Bragi Dash to Here One, what's on sale and what's coming next year

 - Meet the 3D scanning that's going big on hearablesUnited Sciences is aiming to make in-ear wearables smarter and stay put too

 - Bragi Dash reviewThese futuristic earbuds offer a hopeful glimpse into a smarter hearable future

 The idea of creating a more personal experience starts with the new listening profiles.
 "What we've done is actually created an ongoing process where we really learn about your ear," Kraft explained.